-- (c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions: - (1) Only courses that officially have been designated as Core 40 courses may be counted. - (2) Language arts credits must include a balance of literature, composition, and speech. - (3) Social studies credits must include the following: - (A) Two (2) credits in United States history. - (B) One (1) credit in United States government. - (C) One (1) credit in economics. - (D) Two (2) credits in world history and civilization or two (2) credits in geography and history of the world. - (4) The mathematics requirement is subject to the following: - (A) Mathematics credits must include one (1) of the following course sequences: - (i) Algebra I, geometry, algebra II, and two (2) additional credits in Core 40 mathematics courses. - (ii) Integrated mathematics I, integrated mathematics II, integrated mathematics III, and two (2) additional credits in Core 40 mathematics courses. - (B) The student is strongly recommended to earn two (2) mathematics credits during the student's last year in high school.
+(c) Courses that may be counted toward the required credits prescribed in subsection (b) are subject to the following provisions:

+(1) Only courses that officially have been designated as Core 40 courses may be counted.

+(2) Language arts credits must include a balance of literature, composition, and speech.

+(C) One (1) credit in economics.

+(D) Two (2) credits in world history and civilization or two (2) credits in geography and history of the world.

+(4) The mathematics requirement is subject to the following:

+(A) Mathematics credits must include one (1) of the following course sequences:

+(i) Algebra I, geometry, algebra II, and two (2) additional credits in Core 40 mathematics courses.

+(ii) Integrated mathematics I, integrated mathematics II, integrated mathematics III, and two (2) additional credits in Core 40 mathematics courses.

+(B) The student is strongly recommended to earn two (2) mathematics credits during the student's last year in high school.
 A student who takes mathematics in the senior year is better prepared for mathematics placement exams upon entering a postsecondary education program, an apprenticeship program, or the military.
-A student who takes mathematics in the senior year is: - (i) less likely to require remedial mathematics courses following high school; and - (ii) more likely to complete a postsecondary program. - (C) Eight (8) mathematics credits must be earned after the student enters high school.
-The purpose of taking mathematics courses before entering grade 9 is to give the student the opportunity to take an additional mathematics course in high school or take a challenging mathematics course in high school over an extended period of time.
-If the student completes any of the required mathematics courses before entering high school, the student must complete additional Core 40 mathematics courses in high school.

-- (5) Science credits must include the following: - (A) Two (2) credits in biology. - (B) Two (2) credits in chemistry, physics, or integrated chemistry-physics. - (C) Two (2) additional credits in Core 40 science courses. - (6) World languages credits must include one (1) of the following: - (A) Six (6) credits in Core 40 courses in a single world language. - (B) Two (2) credits in Core 40 courses in each of two (2) different world languages. - (d) Only courses in which the student earns a grade of "C" or higher may count toward the credits required in subsections (b) and (f). - (e) The student must have a cumulative grade point average of "B" or above in all courses. - (f) The student must complete one (1) of the following: - (1) Four (4) credits in two (2) courses designated as "advanced placement" under 511 IAC 6.1-5.1 and the corresponding College Board Advanced Placement tests. - (2) Dual high school and college credit courses resulting in six (6) transferable college credits. - (3) The following combination of advanced placement courses and tests and college credits: - (A) Two (2) credits in a course designated as "advanced placement" under 511 IAC 6.1-5.1 and the corresponding College Board Advanced Placement test. - (B) Dual high school and college credit courses resulting in three (3) transferable college credits. - (4) The SAT test, with a composite score of 1200 or higher. - (5) The ACT test, with a composite score of 26 or higher. - (6) The International Baccalaureate. - (g) The student is encouraged to complete a career-academic sequence.
-(Indiana State Board of Education; 511 IAC 6-7.1-6) - 511 IAC 6-7.1-7 Core 40 diploma with technical honors

-Authority: IC 20-1-1-6; IC 20-10.1-4; IC 20-10.1-5.7-2

-Affected: IC 20-10.1-4-5; IC 20-10.1-4.5-2; IC 20-10.1-16-13
+A student who takes mathematics in the senior year is:

+(i) less likely to require remedial mathematics courses following high school; and

+(ii) more likely to complete a postsecondary program.

+(C) The student must earn either:

+(i) two (2) mathematics credits; or

+(ii) two (2) credits in physics;

+during the student's last two (2) years in high school.

+(5) Science credits must include the following:

+(A) Two (2) credits in biology.

+(B) Two (2) credits in chemistry, physics, or integrated chemistry-physics.

+(C) Two (2) additional credits in Core 40 science courses.

+(6) World languages credits must include one (1) of the following:

+(A) Six (6) credits in Core 40 courses in a single world language.

+(B) Four (4) credits in Core 40 courses in each of two (2) different world languages.

+(d) Only courses in which the student earns a grade of "C" or higher may count toward the credits required in subsections (b) and (f).

+(e) The student must have a cumulative grade point average of "B" or above in all courses.

+(f) The student must complete one (1) of the following:

+(1) Four (4) credits in two (2) courses designated as advanced placement under 511 IAC 6.1-5.1 and the corresponding College Board Advanced Placement tests.

+(2) Dual high school and college credit courses resulting in six (6) transferable college credits.

+(3) The following combination of advanced placement courses and tests and college credits:

+(A) Two (2) credits in a course designated as advanced placement under 511 IAC 6.1-5.1 and the corresponding College Board Advanced Placement test.

+(B) Dual high school and college credit courses resulting in three (3) transferable college credits.

+- (4) The SAT test, with a composite score of 1200 or higher. - (5) The ACT test, with a composite score of 26 or higher. - (6) The International Baccalaureate diploma.

+(g) The student is encouraged to complete a career-academic sequence.
+(Indiana State Board of Education; 511 IAC 6-7.1-6; filed Oct 20, 2005, 11:30 a.m.: 29 IR 804)

+511 IAC 6-7.1-7 Core 40 diploma with technical honors Authority: IC 20-19-2-8; IC 20-30-5; IC 20-30-10-2 Affected: IC 20-30-4-2; IC 20-30-5-7